krishnakalyan3/krishnakalyan3.github.io/work_product.md

 - I had an oppurtunity to present my work to all committers.

 Challenges:
 - Initially beginning it was quite difficult to come up with a good general architecture for the performance test suit.
-This was because I did not understand all the parameters completely and some data generation scripts / algorithms did not have 1 to 1 mapping.
+This was because I did not understand all the parameters completely, some data generation scripts / algorithms did not have 1 to 1 mapping.
 This required me to rewrite code couple of times.
 - For phase 2, I spent a lot of time on adding HDFS support.
 After my discussion with my mentor we came up with an easy solution which required me to add an extra parameter --config-dir.
 - At the end of phase 2, we got access to 3 node cluster to run our performance test suit.
 The setup and configuration of the cluster had a learning curve.